-Klaviyo is the best out there for seamlessly integrating with Shopify-powered online stores.
-It has a number of email automation and customer database management features that help you keep and engage lost customers.
+Klaviyo is the best solution for seamlessly integrating with Shopify-powered online stores.
+It offers email automation and customer database management features that help you retain and engage lost customers.
 The platform is simple to use and ideal for agencies.

 AWS Redshift is an Amazon Web Services data warehouse service.
-It’s commonly used for large-scale data storage and analysis, as well as large database migrations.
+It’s commonly used for large-scale data storage and analysis and large database migrations.

 Setting up Klaviyo to Redshift Integration

-• Step 1: Configure Klaviyo as the Source in your Pipeline by following the steps below:
+• Configure Klaviyo as the Source in your Pipeline by following the steps below:

 • Step 1.1: In the Asset Palette, select PIPELINES.